Predicting fixed-sample test decisions enables anytime-valid inference: Acknowledgments

 \section{Acknowledgments}

-A patent application related to the methods described in this manuscript has been filed.
-Editorial support was provided by Claire Raison of PharmaGenesis Cardiff, Cardiff UK, in accordance with Good Publication Practice (GPP 2022) guidelines (www.ismpp.org/gpp-2022).
 ChatGPT was used by the authors as part of the manuscript review.
 C.H. gratefully acknowledges support and interactions with Novo Nordisk and GSK through the University of Oxford that contributed to the background motivation for this research.
 Novo Nordisk and GSK had no role in the study design, analysis, interpretation, or manuscript preparation.

 \begingroup \etocsetnexttocdepth{2} \localtableofcontents \endgroup

 {S\arabic{section}} {S\arabic{section}.\arabic{subsection}}

 {S\arabic{figure}}